 Registered Retirement Savings Plan (RRSP) accounts are a key tool Canadians can use to save for retirement.
 Their mechanism is simple: contributions to these accounts within the annual limit are tax-deductible.
-Income earned by investments held in the RRSP is also tax exempt, provided that income stays in the account.
+Income earned by investments held in the RRSP is also tax exempt, so long as that income remains in the account.
 RRSPs give you an annual tax incentive to save for your retirement.

 When RRSP holders turn 71, however, those RRSPs turn into Registered Retirement Income Funds (RRIFs).
 These accounts are subject to a government-mandated minimum withdrawal, on which some of the deferred tax from these contributions is paid.
 You can learn more about the problems with RRIF withdrawals, and how to navigate them here.

 Canadians between the ages of 60 and 70 who worked in Canada and contributed to the Canada Pension Plan (CPP) can elect to activate their CPP benefits.
 Those benefits will be paid as monthly income based on how much you earned and contributed during your working years, as well as the age you chose to begin receiving benefits.

 The longer you wait before turning 70, the higher your CPP benefits will be, though that appreciation doesn’t go beyond age 70.
 Millennials planning for retirement at any age could consider how they’ll finance their lifestyles while maximizing their CPP benefits at age 70.

 One of the issues that retirees have struggled with over the past decade has been the extremely low yields of traditional fixed income products like bonds.
 In 2022 those rates rose somewhat, but only following record inflation eating away at the ‘real yields’ of an income investment.